This is me telling my story

 dark and midsummer nights lasts forever.
 My favourite

-people on this earth is my man and our two kids.
+people on this earth are my two daughters.

 The owl is my animal.

 And I love tea.
 I mentioned that already?
-Well, here’s
+Well, it bears repeating:

 “There is no trouble so